 As image search becomes more sophisticated, retailers can also use it alongside marketing AI to create product innovations.
 With this technology, customers could link their Instagram or Pinterest to their customer profile, allowing the retailer to analyze the photos within.
 From there, they could curate a list of recommended items that suit a shopper’s existing outfits or general sense of style.

-5. Shopping on Social Media
+Trend #5. eCommerce Shopping on Social Media

-Many social media platforms have introduced e-commerce shopping experiences.
+According to Forbes, roughly 15,000 retailers closed their brick-and-mortar stores in 2020.
+As a result, many social media platforms have introduced e-commerce shopping experiences.
 For example, Instagram recently announced the Shop tab, which gives users an opportunity to search for and connect with brands, creators, and products.
 Alternatively, many brands are taking advantage of influencer-based marketing by partnering up with popular content creators for sponsored partnerships and affiliate marketing.
 As these digital platforms continue to bring the shopping experience directly to consumers, brands should consider how they can leverage them to gain actionable insight into their target audience for even further personalization.

-2020 has brought rapid, unprecedented change across the retail industry, potentially changing the way customers shop moving forward.
-Retail marketers must be prepared to adapt to these changes and the resulting trends in the coming year if they want to maintain a competitive edge in the 2021 marketplace.
+2020 brought rapid, unprecedented change across the retail industry, potentially changing the way customers shop moving forward.
+Retail marketers must be prepared to continuously adapt to these changes and the resulting trends in the coming year if they want to maintain a competitive edge in the 2021 retail marketplace.
 Although a soundproof strategy is central to properly executing these retail trends, it’s important to ensure your organization has good data intelligence, high data quality, and a centralized marketing measurement platform location to store and analyze data.
 With the right tools, expertise, and processes, retailers can ensure they’re staying competitive in a constantly shifting marketing landscape.